 Diabesity is, strictly speaking, the combination of type 2 diabetes with obesity.
 But it is so much more than that.
-Diabetes and obesity are interdependent; that is, if you have one of these diseases, your risk of developing the other one is extremely high.
+Diabetes and obesity are interdependent, as they are both characterized by the body’s inability to use or produce insulin effectively.
+For that reason, if you have one of these diseases, your risk of developing the other one is extremely high.
+For example, obesity is a primary risk factor for type 2 diabetes precisely because it causes insulin resistance which can eventually result in chronically elevated blood glucose levels.
+There is also scientific evidence that insulin resistance causes obesity.
 The symbiosis of obesity and diabetes has been known for many years.
-They are both metabolic dysfunctions of the body’s ability to use or produce insulin.

-According to the Centers for Disease Control and Prevention (CDC), about 90 percent of those who are obese will develop type 2 diabetes.
-In addition, more than 90 percent of those who have type 2 diabetes are overweight or obese.
+According to the Centers for Disease Control and Prevention (CDC), about 90 percent of those who are obese will develop type 2 diabetes, and more than 90 percent of those who have type 2 diabetes are overweight or obese.

 The symptoms of diabesity vary and may include: